sebastianbravop/TSCF/README.md

 # TSCF: A statistic-based tool for smoothing temperature sensitivity effects on matric potential dielectric readings

-The Temperature Sensitivity Correction Function (TSCF) is introduced as straightforward method to localise, quantify, and smooth the daily-scale periodic noise.
-This function is based on a dynamic moving average approach using a combination of two centred simple moving average (SMA) with different window size (k).
-First, a fast SMA (mp_f) with a window size (k1), in this example equal to a hourly period, is used to decrease data noise normally produced in this type of high resolution observations.
-This magnitude allows for keeping short reactions times produced by fast wetting fronts.
+The Temperature Sensitivity Correction Function (TSCF) is introduced as a straightforward method to localise, quantify, and smooth the daily-scale periodic noise.
+This function is based on a dynamic moving average approach using a combination of two centred simple moving averages (SMA) with different window sizes (k).
+First, a fast SMA (mp_f) with a window size (k1), in this example equal to an hourly period, is used to decrease data noise normally produced in this type of high-resolution observations.
+This magnitude allows for keeping short reaction times produced by fast wetting fronts.
 The size of k1 can also be set to a different resolution depending on the data resolution and noise intensity (e.g., 3 hours).
 Secondly, a slow SMA (mp_s) with a window equal to a daily period (k2) is used to smooth the daily oscillation produced by temperature sensitivity effects.
 The resulting corrected time series is a dynamic combination of fast and slow smoothing routines.

 ### How does it work?